Hill30/NGScroller/README.md

     #### Description
     Deletes item(s) from the buffer
 #### Parameters
     * **locator** if it is an integer, it is treated as an index of the item to be deleted.
-If it is a function, all items the function reutns truthy for will be deleted.
+If it is a function, all items the function reutns truthy for will be deleted from the buffer.

 uiScrollViewport directive
 -------------------